Skip to content

 Most camera systems are programmed to identify people by their general size and shape, looking for pixel patterns that match a human form.
 Some use a technique called "background modeling" to essentially learn what the empty pool looks like, making it easier to spot when a person enters the water.
 From there, sophisticated algorithms can determine if a swimmer is upright and active or lying motionless at the bottom of the pool, providing a crucial alert when someone may be in distress.

-How Wearable-Based Systems Work
+How Do Wearable-Based Systems Work?

 Wearable-based systems take a more personal approach by tracking each swimmer individually.
 Swimmers are equipped with a small, lightweight device, such as WAVE’s Swimmer Alert wearables, which monitor key indicators in real time.
 These devices often use sensors to track how long a swimmer has been submerged.